rvnarayana/getting_cleaning_data/CodeBook.md

-# Data Dictionary - Getting and Cleaning Data Course Project
+# Data Dictionary - Course Project
-##Background of the output data
+##Overview of the output data

-The data in the file course_project_output.txt pertains to measurements from experiments carried out on 30 volunteers performing 6 different activities.
+The output data in the file course_project_output.txt pertains to measurements from an experiment carried out on 30 volunteers performing 6 different activities.
 The raw data from the results of the experiment is available as a zip file at the URL https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-The zip file has two data sets for training and testing.
+The zip file has two data sets for training and testing respectively.

 Following data elements from the training and test data sets wee utilized to produce final output:
-	- 561 feature vector indicating time and ferquency domain measurements from the experiement.
+* 561 feature vector indicating time and ferquency domain measurements from the experiement.
-	- Activity Labels information that links the labels to an activity name
+* Activity Labels information that links the labels to an activity name
-	- ID of the subject who participated in the experiment.
+* ID of the subject who participated in the experiment.

-##Transformations Performed on raw(original) data :
+##Transformations performed on raw(original) data :

 Following transformations are performed on the raw data to arrive at the final output (tidy dataset) :
-	- Join the feature vector (X_train/X_test.txt), Activity vector(Y_train/Y_test.txt) and subject_ ID vector(subject_train/subject_test.txt).
+	* Join the feature vector (X_train/X_test.txt), Activity vector(Y_train/Y_test.txt) and subject_ ID vector(subject_train/subject_test.txt).
-	- Merge training and test datasets.
+	* Merge training and test datasets.
-	- Extract columns representing mean and standard deviation fir each measurement.
+	* Extract columns representing mean and standard deviation fir each measurement.
-	- Replace activity labels with respective activity names.
+	* Replace activity labels with respective activity names.
-	- Label the data set with descriptive column names
+	* Label the data set with descriptive column names
-	- Create tidy dataset with average of each variable for each activity and each subject.
+	* Create tidy dataset with average of each variable for each activity and each subject.
-	- Write the final outout into a file.
+	* Write the final outout into a file.

-Output file(course_project.txt) Data Dictionary :
+##Description of output variables

 activityname
 	Activity Name.
 Can have following values :